facebookresearch/Project_FARSI/README.md

 ## Running FARSI

 ### Stand Alone Simulation ###
-Running the simulation standalone.
+The following commands allows the user to run the simulation in standalone mode.

+Switch into the bellow directory.
 ```shell
 cd data_collection/collection_utils/sim_run/
 ```
-Set the workload name in the simple_sim_run.py
+Set the workload name in the simple_sim_run.py (by default we choose a simple workload) and run the simulation.

 ```shell
 python simple_sim_run.py
 ```

-The output data will be provided in data_collection/data/simple_sim_run/$date_time$
+The output data will be provided under the data_collection/data/simple_sim_run/$date_time$ folder

 ### Simulation + Exploration Heuristic ###
-Running both the simulation and exploration simulatenously.
+The following commands allow the user to run both the simulation and exploration simulatenously.

+Switch into bellow directory.
 ```shell
 cd data_collection/collection_utils/what_ifs/
 ```
-Set the workload name properly in FARSI_what_ifs_with_params.py.
-Select among, audio_decoder, hpvm_cava, and edge_dtection.
+Set the workload name properly in FARSI_what_ifs_with_params.py (Select among, audio_decoder, hpvm_cava, and edge_detection) and run FARSI.

 ```shell
 python FARSI_what_ifs_with_params.py   # run FARSI